 L+R Mouse + Backward = Zoom Out

-Part 5: Portable Visualizer

 Portable Viewer

 Exporting to Portable Viewer

 While the Glyph Viewer can natively read in *.sdt files, Portable Viewer needs you to create a new folder and export from Data Mapper.
 Once you have an empty folder created on your desktop, go to File Create Portable Visualization select the desired folder.
 After that, you can open that folder, go to glyphviewerportable.exe, press “1”, and the data will load.